magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/request-builder.md

 ## Request Builder

-Request builder is responsible for building a transaction payload/request from several parts.
-This abstract interface allows you to have complex building strategies (each builder can have simple logic or contains builder composites), but still atomic and testable.
+Request builder is an abstract interface responsible for building a transaction payload/request from several parts.
+It allows you to implement complex, but still atomic and testable, building strategies: each builder can have simple logic or contain builder composites.

-<p class="q">What strategies are possible at all?</p>
+<p class="q">"transaction payload/request"  payload ?</p>
+<p class="q">atomic?</p>

+The basic abstraction for Request builder is `\Magento\Payment\Gateway\Request\BuilderInterface`:

+<p class="q">true?</p>

 {% highlight php startinline=1 %}
 interface BuilderInterface